carbon-language/carbon-lang/mlir/docs/SPIRVToLLVMDialectConversion.md

                                                                llvm.store %c, %res : !llvm.ptr<i64>
 ```

-Note that simple conversion to `alloca` may not be sufficent if the code has
+Note that simple conversion to `alloca` may not be sufficient if the code has
 some scoping.
 For example, if converting ops executed in a loop into `alloca`s,
 a stack overflow may occur.
 For this case, `stacksave`/`stackrestore` pair can
 be used (TODO).